 So which free PC antivirus product would be best for you?
 Of the seven free antivirus programs we've recently reviewed, Kaspersky Free Antivirus barely edged out Bitdefender Antivirus Free Edition for the top spot.
 Both offer excellent protection against malware without slowing down your system, but Kaspersky lets you schedule scans and has a quick-scan option.

-Bitdefender, however, is still the best "set it and forget it" option.
+Bitdefender, however, is still the best "set it and forget it" free antivirus option.
 After installation, it takes care of itself and doesn’t need user intervention.
 If you need to install antivirus software on your grandparents' computer but don't have time to monitor it, this might be the perfect solution.

 Both Kaspersky's and Bitdefender's products offer only the basics.
 If you want features such as a password manager or a hardened web browser, normally found in midpriced paid antivirus suites, then Avast Free Antivirus might be for you.
 But its malware protection isn't as good as the top two and its performance impact is heavier.